Needle Tube Fly or Waddington

 I surmise that this fly will look more natural in the water; that the small triangle is less obvious than a large hook and that once the fish is hooked it will give a better hold.
 The link in the shank will obviate much of the strain and movement in the hook.”

-The “Waddington” later became popular with those salmon fly tyers seeking to create a long bodied, medium weight salmon or sea trout fly but with a slimmer profile than flies dressed on conventional tubes (copper, brass, aluminium or plastic), which have a typical diameter of about 3mm.
-While the Waddington lure does have a slim profile and allows the use of a relatively small treble hook, it has two disadvantages.
+The "Waddington" later became popular with those salmon fly tyers seeking to create a long bodied, medium weight salmon or sea trout fly but with a slimmer profile than flies dressed on conventional tubes (copper, brass, aluminium or plastic), which have a typical diameter of about 3mm.
+While the Waddington lure (dressed on a Waddington shank) does have a slim profile and allows the use of a relatively small treble hook, it has two disadvantages.
 Firstly, it is not so easily dressed as a tube fly and, secondly, the treble hook is not so easily replaced when damaged.

 The Needle Tubes recently developed by Grays of Kilsyth offer, I think, the best of both worlds.
 Made from ultra slim stainless steel tubing, the type used in the manufacture of hypodermic needles, they have an outside diameter of only 1.5 mm and are available in lengths from 10 mm to 40 mm.